zentuit/unity3d-profile/README.md

 8. Call all the social functions you can from `SoomlaProfile` class.
 Otherwise, you won't be able to work with SOOMLA correctly.
 You can still call functions from the `FB` class but only those that are not provided by `SoomlaProfile`.

-9. Register event handlers in order to be notified about in-app purchasing related events. refer to the [Event Handling](https://github.com/soomla/unity3d-profile#event-handling) section for more information.
+9. Register event handlers in order to be notified about in-app purchasing related events. refer to the [Event Handling](#event-handling) section for more information.

 And that's it !
 You have social capabilities for your game.

 ## What's next?
 Selecting Social Providers

-**unity3d-profile** is structured to support multiple social networks (Facebook, Twitter, Google+, etc.), at the time of writing this the framework only supports Facebook, Twitter and Google+ integration.
+**unity3d-profile** is structured to support multiple social networks, and currently supports Facebook, Twitter and Google+.
 Note that currently only Facebook is supported for work in Editor.

 ### Facebook